-The average yearly temperature in Chiang Mai is 26.7°C. To investigate the impacts of changing mean temperature to the on the dengue incidences, the term $T_x$ was introduced.
-The new mean temperature is $T^ = T + T_x$ . $T_x$ is increasing or decreasing temperature from mean value from 2004 to 2014.
-Figure 5 shows the total yearly dengue incidences as a function of $T_x$ and the ratio between the new total number of incidences and original number of incidences.
-The figure suggests that the highest incidence yielded at the temperature increased 1.1°C equal to 300 cases per 100,000 population or an increase of 30.2% from original mean temperature.
-After that, the number of incidences decreases and lower than original mean temperature at $T_x = 2$ °C. When the mean temperature is reduced 2°C ( $T_x = -2$ °C), the number of dengue incidences is only one third of original number.
+The average yearly temperature in Chiang Mai is 26.7 °C. To investigate the impacts of changing mean temperature to the dengue incidences, the term T_x was introduced.
+The new mean temperature is $T^ = T + T_x$.
+T_x is increasing or decreasing temperature from mean value from 2008 to 2015.
+Figure 5 shows the total yearly dengue incidences as a function of T_x and the ratio between the new total number of incidences and original number of incidences.
+The number of dengue incidences increases as mean temperature increases until $T_x > 1.2$ °C then the number decreases.
+The figure suggests that the highest incidence yielded at the mean temperature increased 1.2 °C equal to 347 cases per 100,000 population or an increase of 43.9% from average yearly temperature.